Businesses may sponsor foreign workers for permanent residence through the Subclass 186 visa (also known as the ENS visa).

 Unless you have an existing visa with work authorisation, you must not commence work with your employer until your ENS visa is approved.
 Most applicants will already hold an employer sponsored temporary visa which will permit them to continue working (with conditions).

-Please note that the BVA will not allow you to re-enter Australia if you depart during processing of your ENS visa.
+Please note that the BVA will not allow you to re-enter Australia if you depart during the processing of your ENS visa.
 Please contact us immediately if you have travel plans during the processing of your ENS visa.

 Do I need health, character and / or English assessments?